JpChii/JpChii.github.io/about.md

 # About

-Include my details in a [Cool Site](https://jpchii.herokuapp.com), Chech it out for more details.
+Checkout more about me on my [Cool Site](https://jpchii.herokuapp.com).